 What States Have the Largest Population?
 (Lottery Trivia Question 2010-12)

 Continuing with last weeks theme, we now wish to identify which Lottery States have the biggest and smallest population.
 This will help to give us a better understanding of whether lottery sales are purely a function of demographics or desire to win.
-So, we ask:
+So, we ask:- Which lottery selling States have the largest population? (most amount of people)

-• Which States have the smallest population? (the least amount of people)
+- Which States have the smallest population? (the least amount of people)

 Enter your answer by leaving a Comment to this post below.
 Leave your name, and if you have a website or blog, provide it's URL and name.